sagol-python-for-neuroscientists/textbook-public/assignment4/README.md

 **Tests are run with `pytest`.
 It's time to learn how to use it :)**

+**Read below to see how to structure your files for this project.
+You should start working on the HW from there.**

 1. _Mandelbrot Set:_

     A number is a part of the [Mandelbrot set](https://www.youtube.com/watch?v=FFftmWSzgmk) if `|z| < thresh`,